 When should I not use this combination?
 Who should avoid it?

 If you are pregnant or breastfeeding, then it is best to get permission from your doctor before taking ashwagandha and caffeine together.
 Taking too much of either supplement separately can be harmful to you which could also cause harm while pregnant or breastfeeding.
 This would also apply if you're using any other prescription medication and want to start taking ashwagandha and/or caffeine-containing supplements: talk to your doctor first!
-If you have high blood pressure, heart conditions such as post-myocardial infarction (heart attack), arrhythmia (irregular heartbeat), cardiovascular disease (stroke), or other serious illnesses such as diabetes, and hypoglycemia (low blood sugar), ashwagandha may not be the best fit for you.

 Ashwagandha and caffeine go great together!
 Both supplements have shown positive health benefits making them worth incorporating into your daily routine.
 Ashwagandha provides an immediate boost in energy while reducing cortisol levels which results in lasting stamina throughout the day, whereas caffeine produces a burst of energy that also lasts for hours!
-They both help combat stress by reducing cortisol and serotonin, they also help promote the stabilization of your moods and reduce anxiety.
+They both help combat stress by reducing cortisol, and they also help promote the stabilization of your moods and reduce anxiety.
 Ashwagandha and caffeine can be taken in different ways such as brewed tea, pill form, or powder mixed into smoothies.